 The streets of Homs

-This is some of the footage Marten took while driving though the destroyed parts of Homs:
+This is some of the footage Marten took while driving through the destroyed parts of Homs: